BIM31540 - VAT: partial exemption

 • In all other cases where the trader is partly exempt, the input tax cannot be claimed in full.

-The input tax that can be claimed is limited to that attributable to taxable supplies calculated on an agreed basis.
+Input tax on goods and services use for making both taxable and exempt supplies and on general business overheads can be claimed only to the extent attributable to taxable supplies, calculated by making an apportionment on an agreed basis.
 HMRC have made regulations which provide a standard method for determining claimable input tax and which also enable them to agree alternative special methods in those cases where the standard method does not provide a fair and reasonable result.
-Further information on partial exemption methods can be found in VAT notice 706 partial exemption.
+Further information on partial exemption methods can be found in VAT Notice 706 `Partial Exemption’.

 The basis on which input tax is to be apportioned between taxable and exempt supplies is a matter for agreement between HMRC and the individual trader.
-For Case I purposes the relevant expenditure is inclusive of any input tax which is not claimable.
-It follows that if the input tax that is not claimable relates to, for example, capital expenditure, it is not deductible as a Case I expense but it may rank for capital allowances.
+For the purpose of calculating trade profits the relevant expenditure is inclusive of any input tax which is not claimable.
+It follows that if the input tax that is not claimable relates to, for example, capital expenditure, it is not deductible as an expense in calculating the profits but it may rank for capital allowances.

-Partial exemption may involve an apparently artificial division between the trader's receipts and expenses as regards his taxable turnover and those as regards his exempt turnover.
-There may therefore appear to be practical difficulties in implementation as regards Case I. An apparent, additional complication is that for a partly exempt trader, the input tax claimed in each VAT period is provisional.
-These provisional claims are adjusted when the trader carries out an annual adjustment at the end of his VAT tax year (normally ending on 31 March, 30 April or 31 May) depending on the periods in which they make their VAT returns.
+Partial exemption may involve an apparently artificial division between the trader’s receipts and expenses as regards his taxable turnover and those as regards his exempt turnover.
+There may therefore appear to be practical difficulties in implementation as regards the calculation of trade profits.
+An apparent, additional complication is that for a partly exempt trader, the input tax claimed in each VAT period is provisional.
+These provisional claims are adjusted when the trader carries out an annual adjustment at the end of his VAT year (normally ending on 31 March, 30 April or 31 May) depending on the periods in which they make their VAT returns.

-Generally, in the case of partly exempt traders, provided the treatment is reasonably in accordance with the broad principles set out above and in BIM31525 - BIM31535 the overall apportionment agreed by HMRC is acceptable.
+Generally, in the case of partly exempt traders, provided the treatment is reasonably in accordance with the broad principles set out above and in BIM31525 to BIM31535 the overall apportionment agreed by HMRC for VAT purposes is acceptable for trade profits purposes.
 In particular, relatively small amounts of unrelieved VAT on capital expenditure charged against profits may be disregarded.
-Any unusual difficulties met in dealing with partial exemption under Case I should be referred to CT&VAT (Technical).
+Any unusual difficulties met in dealing with partial exemption in computing trade profits should be referred to Business Profits.